 0808 280 8098 | 0121 630 2115 info@training4employment.co.uk

-No one likes interviews.
+Interviews are something no one enjoys.
 You are putting yourself on show for a highly critical audience.
 The person interviewing you needs to know that you can add value to their business, and if you deserved to be given any of their money.
 That is the very definition of a “tough crowd”.

 So here is a list of those all important factors that you do control.
 Master these, and you are giving yourself as good a chance as possible of landing yourself a new job.